jslowik123/recipe_server/legal/en/privacy_policy_content_en.md

 San Francisco, CA 94110, USA

 **Data Processed by OpenAI:**
+- TikTok video frames (extracted still images from videos)
-- TikTok video transcripts and captions (text only, no video files)
+- Video transcripts and captions
 - Video metadata (title, description, creator information)
 - Extracted recipe text for structuring

+**Important:** Video frames (still images) are extracted and sent to OpenAI, but not complete video files.

 **What We Do NOT Send to OpenAI:**
 - ❌ Your personal account information
 - ❌ Your email address or authentication data
-- ❌ Video files or image data
+- ❌ Complete video files (only individual frames)
 - ❌ Your browsing history or app usage patterns
 - ❌ Other recipes in your collection